-Project Safe Neighborhoods (PSN) is a nationwide commitment to reduce gun and gang crime in America by networking existing local programs that target gang and gun crime and providing these programs with additional tools necessary to be successful.
+Project Safe Neighborhoods (PSN) is a nationwide commitment to reduce gun and violent crime in America by networking existing local programs that target that crime and providing these programs with additional tools necessary to be successful.
 Since its inception in 2001, approximately $2 billion has been committed to this initiative.
-This funding is being used to hire new federal and state prosecutors, support investigators, provide training, distribute gun lock safety kits, deter juvenile gun crime, and develop and promote community outreach efforts as well as to support other gun and gang violence reduction strategies.
+This funding is being used to hire new federal and state prosecutors, support investigators, provide training, distribute gun lock safety kits, deter juvenile gun crime, and develop and promote community outreach efforts as well as to support other gun and violence reduction strategies.

 History and Foundation

-The Project Safe Neighborhoods initiative was launched in 2001, and built upon the foundations of previously-existing gun crime reduction efforts such as the Clinton-era Strategic Approaches to Community Safety Initiative (SACSI), Richmond's Project Exile, and the Boston Ceasefire program.
-By studying these and other efforts, the Department determined that successful gun crime reduction initiatives had three common elements: they were comprehensive, coordinated and community-based.
+The Project Safe Neighborhoods initiative was re-launched in 2018, and orignally launched in 2001.
+The Department determined that successful gun crime reduction initiatives had three common elements: they were comprehensive, coordinated and community-based.
 It is on these three fundamental principles that PSN is based.